userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

     symlink: $SNAP/kf5/usr/share/sounds/freedesktop/stereo/dialog-information.oga
 ```

-If you make these changes to *snapcraft.yaml*, and then re-build and reinstall the snap, you should now hear a sound effect when an error occurs.
+If you make these changes to *snapcraft.yaml*, and then re-build and reinstall the snap, you should now hear a sound when an error occurs.
 [/details]

 [details=Cursor themes]